Anti-British sentiment: Ireland

 There is a long history of anti-British prejudice and of specifically anti-English sentiment within Irish nationalism; it is rooted in Irish history starting with the Anglo-Norman invasion of Ireland and, even more so, in the policies and actions of the British government during the full annexation from 1801 to 1922 and its treatment of the Great Famine, as well as the Penal laws and the religious persecution of the Catholic Church in Ireland from the reign of Henry VIII until Catholic emancipation in 1829.
 Much of this was grounded in the hostility felt by the largely Catholic poor for the rackrenting practices of the Anglo-Irish landlord class, who were the backbone of the Protestant Ascendancy and the anti-Catholic Whig single party state in Ireland until the late 19th century events of the Land War.
 At the same time, however, during the Peninsular War against the even more anti-Catholic Napoleon Bonaparte, thirty per cent of the Duke of Wellington's Army was composed of Irish Catholics.
 This figure rose steadily over the following decades.
 By 1831, forty per cent of the British Army was Irish.
 By the 1860s, the number peaked at sixty per cent claiming to be either Irish-born or of Irish descent.
 The number then gradually reduced until by the Boer War, twenty per cent of Britain's fighting men were of Irish descent.
 In post-famine Ireland, anti-English sentiment and anti-colonialism were adopted into the philosophy and foundation of the Irish nationalist movement.
 At the turn of the twentieth century, the Celtic Revival movement associated the search for a cultural and national identity with decolonisation and language revival.

 By 1914, the British Army numbered 247,000 troops, of whom 20,000 were Irish.
 There were a further 145,000 ex-regular reserves, 30,000 of which were Irish.
 Thus, in 1914, Irishmen made up twelve percent of the total British Army.
 Approximately 50,000 Irish soldiers died in the First World War, including the war poets Tom Kettle and Francis Ledwidge.
-The subsequent events of the Easter Rising and the declaration of the Irish Republic by the First Dáil in 1919 were swiftly followed by systematic atrocities by British Forces during the Irish War of Independence, which continue to be remembered and regularly discussed in the communities where they took place.
+The subsequent events of the Easter Rising and the Irish Declaration of Independence by the First Dáil in 1919 were swiftly followed by systematic atrocities by British Forces during the Irish War of Independence, which continue to be remembered and regularly discussed in the communities where they took place.
 During World War II, an estimated 70,000 Irish citizens decided, despite Irish neutrality, to serve in the British Armed Forces, together with 50,000 or so from Northern Ireland.
 7,500 of these lost their lives in service.
 Virtually all who served were volunteers.
 In Southern Ireland at least, decisions to volunteer and serve were mainly individual.